slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Everyone you will ever meet knows something you don’t."
 -- Bill Nye*

-Don't forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it.
+Don’t forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it.

 Ego is the unhealthy belief in our own importance.
-You are not perfect neither you'll ever be.
+You are not perfect neither you’ll ever be.
 Success means nothing in life.
 It’s forgotten in one generation, two at best.
 Your emotional health, by the other hand, lives for hundreds of generations after in the lives of everyone you touch and their descendants.

 > *"Promptness is a sign of respect."
 -- Kevin Kelly*